-J. W. Hankins here, Author and sometimes Illustrator of Dark Fiction: Science Fiction, Fantasy, and Horror.
+J. W. Hankins here, AKA Scribereglyph, Author and sometimes Illustrator of Dark Fiction: Science Fiction, Fantasy, and Horror.
 Check out my site.
 I have a lot of content here for you to digest.
 Read some of my featured excerpts or blog posts, browse artwork, listen to music, or watch a few vids.
 Check back in a few as I’m always adding new content to the site.

 Eyes adjusting to the dim red and blue lighting of the Stasis Block, Cameron stumbled down from her chamber on shaky legs, naked and shivering.
 She steadied herself through sheer willpower as the nearly impenetrable fog of deep sleep receded from her mind.